 EFFORT REQUIRES IMPROVEMENT

-in one or more areas means you are doing what you are supposed to do, but you are failing to push yourself to make the most of the opportunities available, you must act on feedback to improve.
+in one or more areas means they are doing what they are supposed to do, but they are failing to push themselves to make the most of the opportunities available.

+They must act on feedback to improve.